Post 11 - Setting Boundaries on Highly Volatile Issues

 I want to preface what I'm about to say with this: God knows my heart, and He isn't disappointed in me for wrestling with this topic.
 He doesn't label me homophobic though others might.

-I acknowledge that people in sexual minorities have souls needing nourishment, just like anyone else.
+I acknowledge that people in sexual minorities have souls needing nourishment, just as anyone else does.
 However, I also feel frustrated by the constant presence of their lifestyle being pushed in every part of our culture.
-It’s hard to escape—whether in media, TV, or public spaces.
-To me, what people do behind closed doors should stay private.
-Isn't that more respectful?
+I'm on the new app Bluesky now.
+Many American 'Liberals' are there.
+I have never seen so many LGBTQ+ bios as I have there!

 Personal Boundaries

-There are certain topics where I've drawn mental boundaries.
 I don’t claim to understand everything, and I have some biases that remain.
 I tend to just put some topics off the discussion table.
 They are too unsettling to my fragile mind.
 I believe in protecting my mind.
+I get enough stress headaches.

 I believe everyone has the right to their values and beliefs, and just as a gay person may not want to attend a conservative church, I’m not inclined to attend a church that actively affirms what I'm not comfortable with.
-If a church tries to grow by embracing the LGBTQ+ community but risks losing members like me, it could be a zero-sum game.
+If a church tries to grow by embracing the LGBTQ2+ community but risks losing members like me, it could be a zero-sum game.

-The coneflowers have deconstructed.
+The coneflowers have deconstructed. |

 What Business is it to You?

-When I read the advice mentioned above in this book, I found myself thinking, “No, that’s not my focus.”
-I’m not here to adopt the latest social trends or conform to what’s politically correct.
+I'm not here to adopt the latest social trends, bend to culture, or conform to what’s politically correct.
 I’m called to love others as best I can—though I’m not perfect at it.
-My goal is to follow Jesus as my model, not the changing standards of the world.
+My goal is to follow Jesus as my model, not to follow the changing standards of the world.

 This prompt says things well.
-Sometimes the best thing to do is not think, wonder, imagine and obsess, but to have faith everything is working out according to God's plan.
+Sometimes the best thing to do is to not think, wonder, imagine and obsess, but to have faith everything is working out according to God's plan.
 At least, that's how I retain my sanity.

-I look to God, not man.
+God is still in control.
+I look to God, not man. |

 My Guidance System

-I know a trend these days is not to say, "Well the Bible says..." (can you believe it?)
-A trend is to not quote actual scripture when writing as well, but to paraprhase it.
+I know a trend these days is not to say, "Well the Bible says..." (can you believe it?).
+A trend is to not quote actual scripture when writing as well, but to paraphrase it.
 But there are times and places where sharing scripture is best.
 It is powerful.
 And these are some verses that I use to help me come to terms with some of these difficult topics.

 My best answer, especially as it relates to a woman's right to her decisions (abortion) and the transgender/gay issues, is reflected in these Scriptures: